ramanandkrgupta/cn/README.md

 ````
 ## Contributing 🤝
    We welcome contributions from the community.
 Please fork the repository and submit pull requests.
-   **Make sure to see [contributing.md](https://github.com/SHABIN-K/studydrive/blob/main/CONTRIBUTING.md) for instructions on contributing to the project!**
+   **Make sure to see [contributing.md](https://github.com/ramanandkrgupta/cn/blob/main/CONTRIBUTING.md) for instructions on contributing to the project!**

-## Support 💬
-Join Our [Telegram Group](https://www.telegram.dog/codexbotzsupport) For Support/Assistance And Our [Channel](https://www.telegram.dog/codexbotz) For Updates.

 Report Bugs, Give Feature Requests There..

 ## Licence 📝
-[Studydrive](https://github.com/SHABIN-K/studydrive) is Free Software: You can use, study share and improve it at your
+[Studydrive](https://github.com/ramanandkrgupta/cn) is Free Software: You can use, study share and improve it at your
 will.
 Specifically you can redistribute and/or modify it under the terms of the
 [MIT License](https://opensource.org/license/mit/l) as
 published by the Free Software Foundation, either version 3 of the License, or